Schedules and Triggers

 Overview

-Data tasks can be triggered to run on-demand or as part of a schedule.
+Workflows and Tasks can be triggered to run on-demand or as part of a schedule.
 Scheduled triggers can be configured to repeat on a user-defined cadence, like daily, weekly, or monthly.
 Empower provides great flexibility for scheduling cadences, as described below in the Scheduling Triggers section.

-If a task is triggered to run (either with an on-demand trigger or via scheduled trigger) and the flow is already queued or running, Empower will queue the flow to run again as soon as the current run is complete.
+Question: What if the task is already running?If a task is triggered to run (either with an on-demand trigger or via scheduled trigger) and the flow is already queued or running, Empower will queue the flow to run again as soon as the current run is complete.

 There will not be two instances of the same task running at the same point in time.